wrdrd/docs/docs/consulting/web-development.rst

   * [ ] Create or acquire static template

-    * Helps if it already contains CSS framework
+    * Helps if it already includes a CSS framework

   * [ ] Create or acquire dynamic template